HoBeZwe/NURBS.jl/docs/src/index.md

 # NURBS.jl

-This package provides functionality to define and evaluate B-spline and NURBS (non-uniform rational B-spline) basis functions, their derivatives, as well as curves and surfaces based on both considered basis functions.
+This package provides functionality to define and evaluate B-spline, Curry-Schoenberg, and NURBS (non-uniform rational B-spline) basis functions, their derivatives, as well as curves and surfaces based on B-spline and NURBS basis functions.

 ---